wdvermeulen/brainbreker/README.md

 # Getting Started with Quizzish

-This project was bootstrapped with [Create React NewGame](https://github.com/facebook/create-react-app) and based off of the [AWS Amplify getting started guide](https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/) .
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and based off of the [AWS Amplify getting started guide](https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/) .

 ## Getting started

 Make sure you have node.js, npm and Aplify CLI installed globally.
-Recommended versions are `node@v14.16.1` , `npm@v7+` and `@aws-amplify/cli@v7.6.2`.
+Recommended versions are `node@16.13.1` , `npm@6.14.12` and `@aws-amplify/cli@7.6.2`.
 Run `npm ci` in the root directory of this project.
 Next, run `amplify env pull` to generate the Amplify files.
+You need an AWS account and access to the AWS-resources.

 ## Available Scripts